topquark22/morseR24/README.md

 ## Hardware examples

-Here is just one way to wire up the Arduino.
+Here is one way to wire up the Arduino.
 In this circuit, the output drives the gate of a 2N7000 MOSFET which can then be used to control an external circuit.

 ![MOSFET board](img/mosfet-board.jpg)

 The next circuit uses a 555 to generate a tone that is sent to an audio jack.
 It uses a regular Nano3 and external radio (not shown).
 In this configuration it might be useful to remove and disable the radio, because it's mainly just a Morse tone generator.

 ![Tone generator](img/audio-board.jpg)

-![Audio